AndersDeath/diary2/000-current.md

 # 10 November - Thursday - Gündoğan - 42 day of immigration

 I've finally got a rhetoric course from DRSMILE.
 Chris by himself sent me a link to it.
 It's really cool becase as I understood our HRs lost a licence to udemy.
+It's absolute shit.